 Curricula vitae

 Marielle Cohen-Branche (French) has over 20 years of judicial experience and served as a judge at the French Cour de Cassation from 2003 to 2012.
-Ms Cohen-Branche served as a member of the World Bank Sanctions Board from 2007 to 2012 and was a member of the Sanctions Commission at the French Stock Exchange Regulator (Autorité des Marchés Financiers – AMF), where she currently acts as their ombudsperson.
+Ms Cohen-Branche served as a member of the World Bank Sanctions Board from 2007 to 2012 and was a member of the Sanctions Commission at the French Stock Exchange Regulator (Autorité des Marchés Financiers – AMF), where she has acted as their public national ombudsperson from November 2011 to December 2025.
+She is now a member of the AMF’s Investor Advisory Committee and a member of the Financial Sector Advisory Committee (CCSF).
 Ms Cohen-Branche was a senior executive and legal manager at an international banking institution.
-Ms Cohen-Branche was appointed as a judge to the World Bank Administrative Tribunal in 2013 and in 2019 was appointed as the Vice President of the Tribunal.
-Ms Cohen-Branche was awarded the French “Légion d’honneur” and the “Mérite national” for her distinguished national service.
+Ms Cohen-Branche was appointed as a judge on the World Bank Administrative Tribunal from 2013-2023 (Vice President from 2019-2023).
+Ms Cohen-Branche was awarded the French Officier de la Légion d’honneur and the Commandeur de l’ordre national du mérite for her distinguished national service.

-Joan Powers (American) is a U.S. national with over 35 years of legal experience in the field of international administrative law.
+Joan Powers (American) has over 35 years of legal experience in the field of international administrative law.
 Ms Powers was in the Legal Department of the International Monetary Fund from 1984 to 2009.
-As Assistant General Counsel of the IMF, she had principal responsibility for providing advice on administrative legal matters, in particular, the legal aspects of the employment framework and the internal justice system, including cases before the Grievance Committee and the IMF Administrative Tribunal, the standards of conduct and the related investigative and disciplinary processes.
-Since retiring from the IMF, she has been a consultant to over a dozen public international organizations on various aspects of their internal legal framework.
-Ms Powers is currently a judge on the GAVI Appeals Tribunal.
-She has served as the Chair of the Appeals Commission of the International Federation of Red Cross and Red Crescent Societies since 2018, and as the Chair of the Appeal Board of the World Intellectual Property Organisation since 2020.
+As Assistant General Counsel of the IMF, she had principal responsibility for advising on administrative legal matters, in particular, the legal aspects of the employment framework and the internal justice system.
+Since retiring from the IMF, she has been a consultant to over a dozen public international organisations on various aspects of their internal legal framework.
+Ms Powers is currently a judge on the GAVI Appeals Tribunal, a member of the Panel of Adjudicators of the Organization for Security and Co-operation in Europe, and Deputy Mediator in ITER.
+She has served as the Chair of the Appeal Board of the World Intellectual Property Organization since 2020 and was previously Chair of the Appeals Commission of the International Federation of Red Cross and Red Crescent Societies.